merdmann/ibq/nysfl-d3/README.md

-##The files in this drectory are representing the Design 3
+##The files in this drectory are representing the Design 3 includig a few additional pages like the registration